BexB1/mit-front-end-next-steps-bootcamp/Day_1/project_setup.md

 ---

-**4.** We're going to do two more things before we start coding;
+**4.** We're going to do three more things before we start coding;

   1. Make our first file using the Terminal, and
   2. Make our first commit.
+  3. Get `npm` set up with our project.

 In the Terminal, type `touch index.html` and press enter.
 Now type `ls`, and you'll see your newly-created file within the folder.
-Hopefully you're beginning to see how using the Terminal can be much faster than moving around in Finder/Explorer and right-clicking to do everything!
+Hopefully, you're beginning to see how using the Terminal can be much faster than moving around in Finder/Explorer and right-clicking to do everything!

 But there's something else interesting that just happened.
 Type `gst` into your Terminal - this is short for 'Git status', and will tell you what's going on with Git now.
 You should see something like this: